 THE BRAIN – BIOCHEMICAL BACKGROUND

+Up to 75 percent of us have inherited a sensitivity to refined sugar, i.e. when consuming sugary foods, the blood sugar fluctuates sharply.
+A quarter of these people are extremely sensitive.
 For us sugar-sensitive people, sugar in all forms, including refined white flour and pasta, can be as addictive as cocaine or heroin.
-We start eating these foods and cannot stop, the body’s needs for more is relentless.
+We start eating these foods and cannot stop, the body’s need for more is relentless.

 SUGAR AFFECTS THE NEUROTRANSMITTERS